What Is Short-fill E-Liquid?

 While this solution worked to overcome regulations for users of 3mg vape juice, it was not quite a blanket solution for the higher concentrations of nicotine that some users prefer.
 This is because if a user preferred for example, a 12mg juice, that user would have to add much more than a single nicotine shot to that 50ml zero nicotine juice in order to achieve the desired nicotine strength.
 As you can imagine, this would heavily dilute the flavour and would no longer produce an enjoyable experience.

 This means that in the current market, short-fills tend to only be available to users who want a maximum of 6mg vape juice.
-Starting with a base volume of 20ml at 0mg, a user only needs to add a single nicotine shot in order to achieve their desired strength of 6mg.
+Starting with a base volume of 20ml at 0mg, a user only needs to add a single nicotine shot to achieve their desired strength of 6mg.

-However, in the event that a user starts with a base volume of 100ml for example, that user would then have to add four nicotine shots in order to achieve an overall concentration of 6mg – thus heavily diluting the flavour.
+However, in the event that a user starts with a base volume of 100ml for example, that user would then have to add four nicotine shots to achieve an overall concentration of 6mg – thus heavily diluting the flavour.

 This means that for strengths above 6mg, it is recommended that you stick to the smaller 10ml bottles.
 While they may be more expensive per ML, this is only a reflection of the fact that they have had to undergo strict testing under the TPD regulation as they contain nicotine.